webpack-contrib/url-loader/README.md

-# url loader for webpack
+# CDN and data url loader for webpack

 ## Usage